Rajshree208/calculator-behavior/addition.md

        And I type in "negative number"
        And I press "equals/enter"

-  Then I see the sum of the two numbers alongwith a -/+ sign depending upon the sign of the greater number as the result
+  Then I see the difference of the two numbers alongwith a -/+ sign depending upon the sign of the greater number as the result

   Scenario: Addition of fractions